JorelAli/CommandAPI/docssrc/src/rangedarguments.md

 ## Example - Searching chests for certain items

 Say you're working on a plugin for server administrators to help them find restricted items.
 A method of doing so would be to search chests in a given radius for certain items.
-As such, we can use the following structure:
+As such, we can use the following syntax:

 ```
 /searchchests <range> <item>